Rat (newspaper): Notable contributions

-There may be only one item first published in Rat that has survived on the fringes of mainstream culture.
-This would be Robin Morgan's incandescent essay "Good-Bye to All That" (a title borrowed from Robert Graves), which appeared in the first women's issue, and is still available in anthologies of the finest feminist writings.
+Robin Morgan's essay "Good-Bye to All That" (a title borrowed from Robert Graves), which appeared in the first women's issue, may be the only item first published in Rat that has survived on the fringes of mainstream culture, and is still available in anthologies of feminist writings.

-A list of notable contents is misleading, in its implication that Rat took itself seriously, and expected to be taken seriously.
-In fact, it didn't and wasn't.
-Rats sense of humor lightened up, and subtly undermined, its often heavy political messages.
-Most of its better writings contained humor of their own — and any that didn't were likely to reach the reader accompanied by inappropriate illustrations and irreverent headlines (in press-on letters that were always a bit askew).
-Despite the life-and-death urgency of its political stories, Rats modest newsstand sales came largely from "straight" people looking for offbeat entertainment — and looking for sex.
+Rat's modest newsstand sales came mostly from "straight" people looking for offbeat entertainment and sex.

 Rat was published during a period of layout innovation and had a dramatic look of jumbled letters and strong imagery.
 Stat camera reproduction of paste-ups composed of often "swiped" graphic elements, and letraset type, were fast and affordable.
 Contributing designers included Van Howell and Joe Schenkman.
 This largely forgotten period of innovation in communication is remembered for its association with period (mainly punk) music graphics and concert flyers, and for many campus publications and activist flyers.
 It is somewhat similar to the later desktop publishing revolution.